peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

  Parses a language range list from an Accept-Language header field.

 * `static boolean IsLanguageRange(String str)`<br>
- Returns whether the given string is a basic language range under RFC 4647.
+ Returns whether the specified string is a basic language range under RFC 4647.

 * `static boolean IsLanguageRange(String str,
  boolean extended)`<br>
- Returns whether the given string is a basic or extended language range under RFC 4647.
+ Returns whether the specified string is a basic or extended language range under RFC 4647.

 * `static boolean IsPotentiallyValidLanguageTag(String str)`<br>
- Returns true if (1) the given string is a well-formed language tag under RFC 5646 (that is, the string follows the syntax given in section 2.1 of that RFC), and (2) the language tag contains at most one extended language subtag, no variant subtags with the same value, and no extension singleton subtags with the same value.
+ Returns true if (1) the specified string is a well-formed language tag under RFC 5646 (that is, the string follows the syntax given in section 2.1 of that RFC), and (2) the language tag contains at most one extended language subtag, no variant subtags with the same value, and no extension singleton subtags with the same value.

 * `static String LanguageTagCase(String str)`<br>
- Sets the given language tag to the case combination recommended by RFC 5646.
+ Sets the specified language tag to the case combination recommended by RFC 5646.

 * `static List<String> LanguageTagFilter(List<String> ranges,
  List<String> languages)`<br>